Missouri Lumber and Mining Company: Decline

 Much of the timber in the county was cut with the land being then repurposed for agriculture.
 The industry did not manage the forests to support future harvest.
 Missouri tax law discouraged this as it taxed cut and uncut land at the same rate; it was not profitable to replant and wait decades for a new crop.
 The land had to be sold after the initial harvest.
 Except for heightened output during World War II, yearly production in the region declined until the 1960s.

 By 1900, there were few trees left near the Grandin mill and operations moved northward.
 Land acquisitions were primarily in Shannon County.
 The new owner of the KSF&M, the St. Louis and San Francisco Railway offered a reduced rate for lumber shipped from northwest Shannon County.
 MLM built the Grandin and Northwestern Railroad to connect the Current Railroad to its logging camp in Shannon County, more than 60 mile from Grandin.
 By 1906, the company began to plan for leaving Grandin.
 The mill was only operating four days per week in late 1907.
 Even with SLSF's discounted shipping rate, the shipping costs were still too high to ship logs from Shannon County to Grandin for processing, especially after lumber prices fell during the recession of 1907.
 With the supply of nearby trees diminishing rapidly over the next several years, the last logs in the area were cut in 1909 and the mill was closed in 1910.
 The mill and many of the houses in Grandin were moved to the new mill location which became West Eminence.

 The last stockholder meeting in Grandin was in September 1910.
 The company disposed of the remaining homes and lots in Grandin for $50 - $100, most being sold to individuals.

 MLM operations continued at West Eminence and Hunter for around another ten years.
-The company owners also owned timerland in Louisiana, and was considering buying land in the Pacific Northwest, however operations in other states were conducted with different companies including the Louisiana Central Lumber Company and Grandin Coast Lumber Company (of Seattle).
+The company owners also owned timberland in Louisiana, and was considering buying land in the Pacific Northwest, however operations in other states were conducted with different companies including the Louisiana Central Lumber Company and Grandin Coast Lumber Company (of Seattle).
 MLM's operations in the state ended in 1919 when it sold the West Eminence mill.

 MLM had more deforested land than it could sell and was still disposing of land into the 1930s.
 At one time, MLM considering donating land to the federal government to establish a national park.